Sarthak431/comic-store-backend/README.md

 - Update the information of an existing comic book.
 - Delete a comic book from the collection.
 - Comprehensive error handling for invalid requests.
+- Manage the quantity of comic books in inventory.

 ## Prerequisites
 - **Node.js** (v14 or higher)